 It is key that you’ll understand perfectly well what skills are required to deal successfully with the GED Reading component.
 Please note that your reading competencies are measured in the GED Science subtest as well.

 As said before, you will have to demonstrate that you’re capable of reading and understanding both literary and informational texts.
 Your reading competencies need to be on par with what is required to successfully attend college-level coursework and enter the workforce and attain a successful career.

 This means that your reading skills have to be at a level comparable to graduating high school seniors.
 The GED diploma is a reliable high school equivalency (HSE) credential, so your reading capabilities need to be at that level as well.

-On the GED Reading portion, you’ll have to read texts in length up to 900 words, answer questions about the passage, and draw logical conclusions based on what you have read.
+On the GED Reading portion, you’ll have to read texts in lengths up to 900 words, answer questions about the passage, and draw logical conclusions based on what you have read.

 On the GED RLA Reading portion, you’ll be asked to interpret some passages that may include frame, fiction, or nonfiction.
 Poetry is not included in the GED Reading portion.

 The four GED subject tests (modules) are scored on a 100-200 scale, and the passing score on each module is 145.
 Check here to learn all about how the GED exam is scored.